ralna/GALAHAD/doc/Julia/rst-dir/sha_functions.rst

 		- status

 		-
-		  is a scalar variable of type Int32 that gives the exit status from the package.
+		  is a scalar variable of type INT that gives the exit status from the package.
 Possible values are (currently):